AtlasServer-Core/docs/docs/index.md

 Getting started with AtlasServer is simple:

-1. Clone the repository
+1. Install AtlasServer: `pip install atlasserver`
-2. Install AtlasServer: `pip install .`
+2. Start the server: `atlasserver start`
-3. Start the server: `atlasserver start`
+3. Access your dashboard at http://localhost:5000
-4. Access your dashboard at http://localhost:5000
+4. Create your admin account and start managing your applications

 Check out our [installation guide](#installation) for detailed instructions.